eventuallyconsultant/codegenr/README.md

 - [x] Resolved Json Cache optimisation
 - [x] all tests passing on windows too
 - [ ] Verbose/Tracing? mode
+- [ ] Be able to output some flowchart (mermaid?) of the codegenr section (source.yaml + templates + helpers => files in folders)
+- [ ] Be able to relate all sections in the same flowchart ... some target files can be source for other steps !!
 - [ ] Better examples
 - [ ] Smol strings optimisation ?
 - [ ] Watch mode for the file changes